top of page

 ASSESSMENT

-A thorough examination of posture and movement (here you might be asked to walk and trot your horse up in a straight line).
-Assessment of the musculoskeletal system via palpation and joint range of motion.
+A thorough examination of posture and movement (here you will be asked to walk and trot your horse up in a straight line, lunging and ridden assessment may be required, only if it is safe to do so).
+This is followed by an ssessment of the musculoskeletal system via palpation and joint range of motion.

 TREATMENT